-Magic Eden has established itself as the top NFT marketplace to buy Solana NFTs.
-In fact, it is now extremely popular for Ethereum NFTs too.
-Now, both blockchains are using one of the most popular NFT marketplaces of 2022.
+Magic Eden has rose to fame as the top NFT marketplace to buy Solana NFTs.
+Now, it is extremely popular for Ethereum NFTs, and even Bitcoin NFTs!
+From Magic Eden sales, to scandals, and royalties, we cover it all.
 So, let’s dive in: What is Magic Eden NFT marketplace and how can you use the platform?

 What is Magic Eden NFT Marketplace?